wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 - A compatible wallet for Avalanche Fuji, such as MetaMask
 - Testnet tokens for [Sui](https://github.com/MystenLabs/mysten-app-docs/blob/main/mysten-sui-wallet.md#get-sui-tokens-for-testing){target=\_blank} and [Fuji](https://faucets.chain.link/fuji){target=\_blank} to cover gas fees

-## Setting Up Connect for SUI Transfers
+## Setting Up Connect for Sui Transfers

-### Creat a react projecy
+### Create a React Project

-Start by setting up your React app.
+Start by setting up your React app:

 1. Open your terminal and run the following command to create a new React app: